-Cho Chang also got it from almost everyone who ships Harry with someone else.
+Cho Chang also got it bad from everyone who ships Harry with someone else.
 This started before Book Five, when all we knew about her was that she was a pretty and popular athlete who (gently) turned Harry down on his first attempt to ask her out.
-This extended into real life when actress Katie Leung was picked to play Cho in the films.
-She got criticism of her looks and her racial background, and even got death threats.
+It eventually died off after they dated and then broke up.

 Although Nymphadora Tonks is well-liked by the majority of the fandom, there's a small but outspoken group of slashers who have a conspiracy theory that she was written into the story at the last minute to prove that Remus Lupin wasn't gay with his friend Sirius Black, a very popular ship.
 Even though canon states clearly Sirius was much closer with James than Remus.
 And the fact that Sirius died before they even got together, so her relationship with Remus proves nothing.